 - But sometimes there could be issues with the mechanism that is responsible for reading and expressing the part of DNA that deals with male feature development.
 This is exactly where it goes all wrong.

-- If this is accompanied with an abnormal testosterone to DHT conversion, male pattern baldness could occur.
+- If this is accompanied with an abnormal testosterone to DHT conversion, male pattern baldness could cause.

 - Propecia, if introduced to the equation, fixes this by normalizing all the mechanism involved in male pattern baldness but only as long as the drug is taken.

 It usually takes about 6-12 months before any changes can be seen.
 Although it is said that if there is no change post 12 months it is less likely that the baldness can be cured.
-But if it works, 30% – 40% hair loss improvement is seen 6 months after the treatment.
-This is why Propecia functions as a prevention and cure of hair loss.
+But if it works, 30% – 40% hair loss improvement is seen 6 months after the treatment of hair loss with Propecia.
+This is why Propecia results as a prevention and cure of hair loss.
 Propecia is also unlikely to work in someone who is completely bald.
 Otherwise, the drug can actually help to regrow hair.

 This drug is strictly not approved for women and children.
 And due to the risk of side effects and other adverse effects, it is advised to talk to the doctor before buying Propecia.